 Irrespective of the team size, be it 3, 4 or more members, it is extremely important to have daily team meeting/interaction to share what kind of work each member is doing, share notes, take suggestions, etc. As teams grow larger this needs to be enabled by the use of good technology/communication tools.

 Mentoring & Training Your Team

 Another thing we suggest entrepreneurs do right from the beginning (even when you have only one team member) to have learning sessions with the team on a weekly basis (at least).
 Now, these may not be elaborate training sessions, but more in the form of a 45 – 60 mins session every Friday afternoon (or any other suitable day/time).
-The topic could be anything related to the work that a team member is involved
+The topic could be anything related to the work that a team member

 with.
 Each team member would be responsible to conduct one learning session every week on a rotation basis.

 For example, if you are recruiting Forex dealers for a bank, the session could be around: